img

 Risk

-• DeFi: DeFi protocols are usually not insured or regulated (for now).
-Risks include volatile token prices, smart contract bugs, and scam projects.
+DeFi protocols are currently not insured or heavily regulated, introducing risks such as token price volatility, smart contract vulnerabilities, and potential scam projects.

 As you can see, while DeFi has considerable advantages, it also has disadvantages: